 Public Perceptions of White-Collar vs. Street Crime

-People generally think of these two categories of crime differently.
+People generally think of these two categories of crime in different ways.
 There is a negative public perception of street crime, with very few excuses for such behavior.
 White-collar crime is not as negatively viewed, and the public may be more likely to excuse it for various reasons.

 Perceptions of Street Criminals